OCR-tech/AdaptDL/README.md

    ```

 2. The system will launch the webcam, and start detecting objects in real-time.
-3. Use voice commands to interact with the system.
+3. Use voice commands or keyboard shortcuts to interact with the system.

 Voice Commands: